pverkind/sira-project-pv/README.md

   - `git commit -m "(write a message describing what you changed here)"`  (record your changes in your local git repo)
   - `git pull origin main`  (make sure you have the latest changes from GitHub)
   - `git push origin main`  (this sends your changes to GitHub)
+  -
+  (alternatively, again, you can upload the changes directly on the GitHub website by clicking the "upload file" button)

-  Once you have pushed the changes, the [work-in-progress page](https://pverkind.github.io/sira-project-pv/work-in-progress) will be updated
+  Once you have uploaded the changes, the [work-in-progress page](https://pverkind.github.io/sira-project-pv/work-in-progress) will be updated
   (this will take a couple of minutes; you can follow the progress in the Actions tab on the repo's GitHub page)
   * creating a new release: go to the Actions tab in this repo, click on "manual release" in the left-hand column, then on the "Run workflow" dropdown on the right, and inside the dropdown on the "Run workflow" button.